taderonde/10-SQLAlchemy/README.md

 ## Climate Analysis and Exploration

-Basic climate analysis and data exploration of Hawaii climate database.
+Climate analysis and data exploration of Hawaii climate database.
 Analysis completed using Python, SQLAlchemy ORM queries, Pandas, and Matplotlib.

 ### Precipitation Analysis